-Theatre Academy of the University of the Arts Helsinki (TeaK) is a reformer of the performing arts and an attractive research unit.
-We offer training at undergraduate, postgraduate, and doctoral levels.
-The available degree programmes are Lighting and Sound Design, Dance, Choreography, Theatre Pedagogy, Dance Pedagogy, Acting, Directing, Dramaturgy, Ecology and Contemporary Performance, and Live Art and Performance.
-In addition to Acting in Finnish, we offer an Acting programme in Swedish.
+Uniarts Helsinki’s Theatre Academy is a reformer of the performing arts and an inviting research unit.
+The academy offers training at undergraduate, postgraduate, and doctoral levels.
+The academy offers degree programmes in Lighting and Sound Design, Dance, Choreography, Theatre Pedagogy, Dance Pedagogy, Acting, Directing, Dramaturgy, Ecology and Contemporary Performance, and Live Art and Performance.
+In addition to Acting in Finnish, the academy offers an Acting programme in Swedish.

 The Theatre Academy provides the highest education in the performing arts in Finland, training actors (in Finnish and Swedish), directors, dramaturges, lighting and sound designers, professionals in dance (choreographers and dancers), performance artists, dance and theatre pedagogues.
 The results of the studies are performed on the stages of the Academy’s training theatre.
 The Academy also works within research in the fields of theatre, dance and performance.
 At the Theatre Academy, art, performance, training, and research are in constant interaction.
 Everything starts from training in the practical craft of acting, with the objective is of educating students who are willing to develop in the arts.
 Our purpose is to provide an extensive general knowledge in the field and to encourage students to pursue analytical, investigative and reflective thinking.